 However, you have to have special equipment to seal them.
 This equipment is extremely expensive.
 I used to be able to rent the equipment from LDS Home storage centers, but they are phasing that out.

-– Food grade plastic buckets (typically 5-6 gallon) WITH mylar bags
+– Food-grade plastic buckets (typically 5-6 gallons) with mylar bags